 '''

-set inst [get cells cpuEngine]
+set inst [get_cells cpuEngine]

 cpuEngine

 puts $inst

 cpuEngine

-report property $inst
+report_property $inst

 Property Type Read-only Value

-CLASS
+CLASS string true

-string true
+FILE_NAME string true

 cell

-FILE NAME string true

-C:/2014.1/cpu/project 1.srcs/sources 1/imports/netlist/top.edf
+C:/2014.1/cpu/project_1.srcs/sources_1/imports/netlist/top.edf

-IS_BLACKBOX bool true 0
+IS_BLACKBOX bool true

-IS PRIMITIVE bool true

 0

-IS SEQUENTIAL bool true
+IS_PRIMITIVE bool true

 0

+IS_SEQUENTIAL bool true

+0

-LINE_NUMBER int true
+LINE_NUMBER int true 812044

-NAME string true
+NAME string true cpuEngine

-812044

-cpuEngine

-11720

 PRIMITIVE_COUNT int true 11720

 REF_NAME string true or1200_top

 '''

 You can also create custom properties for any class of design objects in the Vivado Design Suite.
-This can be useful when you want to annotate some information from a script onto the in-memory design objects.
+This can be useful when you want to annotate some information from a script onto the inmemory design objects.
 The following example creates a property, SELECTED, for a cell object.
 The value of the property is defined as an integer.

-'''

 create_property SELECTED cell -type int

-'''

 Once a property has been created on a class of objects, it can be managed on a specific object with set_property and get_property commands, and reported with list_property and report_property commands.
-The following example sets the SELECTED property to a value of 1 on all the cells that match the specified name pattern, aurora 64b66b:
+The following example sets the SELECTED property to a value of 1 on all the cells that match the specified name pattern, aurora_64b66b:

 '''

-set property SELECTED 1 [get cells -hier aurora 64b66b]
+set_property SELECTED 1 [get_cells -hier aurora_64b66b]

 '''